 A few ideas are:

 - Ingredients needed for common side dishes

 Prime Real Estate for Kids

 If you have lower shelves or drawers, this is a great area to set up for your children.
 A snack drawer that is lower to their height is a great way to use all the space in your walk-in pantry.
 This will allow them to learn to fend for themselves, so to speak, and even encourage them to pack their own lunches and contribute to the family grocery shopping list.

 Out of Reach Areas

 Don’t think that those shelves way at the top are not useful.
-Actually, they are a great place to store seasonal items or extra papers supplies.
+They are a great place to store seasonal items or extra paper supplies.
 A few ideas are: